MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 ## Configure video and permissions in advance
-Before you can create a live event, you need to configure video, community, and user permissions.
-You'll want to add users, update video permissions, and change a community from private to public.
+Before you can create a live event, you must configure video, community, and user permissions.
+Tasks you'll need to complete include adding users, updating video permissions, and changing the community from private to public.
 Permissions take up to two hours to propagate across Teams and Viva Engage.

 We recommend that you configure these settings at least 24 hours in advance to allow time to test and adjust your settings.